Virtues & Vocations holds third Integrating Virtue Together workshop

 Three Notre Dame faculty members who are past workshop participants — Goehler as well as John Sikorski in the Mendoza College of Business and Forrest Spence in the Department of Economics — shared their experiences integrating virtue with this third cohort.

 Virtues & Vocations has also provided a framework for a working group that is integrating virtue into Notre Dame’s engineering curriculum.
-Led by Megan Levis, a faculty member at the Center for Social Concerns with a joint appointment in the College of Engineering, the group is creating a set of resources that engineering faculty can use to teach their undergraduate students how to build the virtuous habits necessary to become engineers who are a force for good in the world.
+Led by Megan Levis, a faculty member at the Institute for Social Concerns with a joint appointment in the College of Engineering, the group is creating a set of resources that engineering faculty can use to teach their undergraduate students how to build the virtuous habits necessary to become engineers who are a force for good in the world.

 Virtues & Vocations hosts a monthly webinar and publishes a biannual print magazine.
 The forum’s annual conference, “Higher Education & Human Flourishing,” is scheduled for June 3-5 at Notre Dame.
 Keynote speakers include New York Times columnist David Brooks, Washington University law and religion professor John Inazu, and Harvard professor of political philosophy Michael Sandel.